 “It boils down to the fact that most N.F.L. coaches, general managers and owners are scared of black quarterbacks or they just don’t want a black man running their team, period,” Williams said.
 “They’re afraid if they play a black quarterback and he doesn’t pan out, they’re going to be ridiculed by their peers.
 People around the league will say, ‘I told you that black guy couldn’t play.’

 “If they can get away with it, they’re going to overlook the young black quarterback coming out of college.
 They’ll find some excuse for not drafting him or they’ll move him to another position.
 The only time they’re going to take a black quarterback is when he’s obviously the best player available or their team is desperate to win.”

-What would have happened though if Ward had committed to being a football player and possibly been a mid-round pick in the NFL?
+What would have happened though if Ward had committed to being a football player and possibly been a mid-round draft pick in the NFL?

 Ward showed during his final two seasons under head coach Bobby Bowden at Florida State University that he not only had great athleticism, but elite arm talent.
 As a senior, he completed 69.5 percent of his passes for 3,032 yards, 27 touchdowns and just four interceptions.
 He also rushed for 339 yards and four touchdowns.

 Ward was considered a scrambling quarterback by NFL scouts even though he wasn’t a run-first player in college.
-In his final two seasons at FSU, Ward had just 165 rushing attempts, just 7.5 attempts per game.
+In his final two seasons at FSU, Ward had just 165 rushing attempts, or 7.5 attempts per game.